‘Naked Mole Rats’: Non-Aging Mammals With One In 10,000 Chance Of Death, A New Study Reveals

 The findings of the study were published in eLife.
 Researchers from Calico Life Sciences LLC in the United States conducted the study.
 The scientists confirm that naked mole rat is an exceptional model for biogerontology, which is a field of science that studies about aging and how to slow the aging process.

-Nake mole rat is also called sand puppy or desert mole rat and found to some regions in East Africa.
+Naked mole rat is also called sand puppy or desert mole rat and found to some regions in East Africa.
 Most of the rodents have an average lifespan of four years.
 On the other hand, naked mole rats could live up to 30 years.
 They are also known for the resistance to cancer and oxygen deprivation.

 In the study, the scientists examined the data on 3,299 naked mole rats.
 The information includes the date of birth and date of death of the rats together with evidence whether the rat was killed in an experiment or given away.

-The analysis of data showed that after the naked role rats reached their sexual maturity at 6-months-old, their chance of death was about one in 10,000 for the rest of their life.
+The analysis of data showed that after the naked mole rats reached their sexual maturity at 6-months-old, their chance of death was about one in 10,000 for the rest of their life.
 They also did not show an increase in vulnerability as the other living things experience as they age.

 For the naked mole rat, age is just a number; these rodents show no increase in mortality risk as they get older. https://t.co/Gc2KwNmu8h pic.twitter.com/iemWEFASed